 One of spring's great classics is a steaming bowl of asparagus soup.
-This is the recipe I've followed for many years, in part because it's so simple, in part because I change the recipe, just slightly, to move from an everyday and almost rustic asparagus soup to a richer, smoother, more elegant soup made to impress.
+This is the recipe I've followed for many years, in part because it's so simple, in part because I change the recipe, just slightly, to move from an everyday and almost rustic asparagus soup to a richer, smoother, more refined and elegant soup made to impress.
 This one's a keeper!

 "Seriously yummy!" ~ Amy

 "Just made this for my sick boyfriend.
 He loved it!" ~ Sonia

 "I love food-saving recipes, but they are rarely as tasty as this one." ~ Cordel